Risk to your business

-All employers to provide a pension scheme to workers earning over £10,000 by February 2018
+By law all employers have to provide a pension scheme to workers earning over £10,000.

 Fines for non-compliance will range between £400 and £10,000